 The NHS gets most of its research funding from the National Institute of Health Research, Clinical Research Network.
 This funding enables us to carry out these trials and support the team in dermatology, which includes two dedicated research nurses.

-ALPHA: This study aims to find out which of two current NHS treatments for severe hand eczema is better.
-The website is http://medhealth.leeds.ac.uk/LICTR_ALPHA
+ALPHA: is a study aims to find out which of two current NHS treatments for severe hand eczema is better.

-APRICOT: This study is a UK based clinical trial which is testing a new drug treatment, anakinra (Kineret), for palmoplantar pustulosis (pustular psoriasis of the palms and soles). www.apricot-trial.com
+APRICOT: is a study is a UK based clinical trial which is testing a new drug treatment, anakinra (Kineret), for palmoplantar pustulosis (pustular psoriasis of the palms and soles).

-PLUM: This Genetic study for Pustular Psoriasis is studying which genes and changes to the DNA may be responsible for this rare type of psoriasis.
+PLUM is a Genetic study for Pustular Psoriasis is studying which genes and changes to the DNA may be responsible for this rare type of psoriasis.
 This study is run by Cathy Haughton and David Tomlinson.

-Molecular Genetics of Adverse Drug Reactions: The purpose of this research is to identify patients with different types of adverse drug reactions using DNA obtained from blood or saliva samples collected from these patients and to identify genetic factors which predispose to adverse reactions.
-The net effect of the research will be the development of genetic tests which can help in predicting individual susceptibility to adverse reactions, and thereby prevent through testing before drug intake. http://www.sompar.nhs.uk/media/2391/spt132-molecular-genetics-of-adverse-drug-reactions.pdf
+Molecular Genetics of Adverse Drug Reactions identifies patients with different types of adverse drug reactions using DNA obtained from blood or saliva samples collected from these patients and to identify genetic factors which predispose to adverse reactions.
+The net effect of the research will be the development of genetic tests which can help in predicting individual susceptibility to adverse reactions, and thereby prevent through testing before drug intake.